jeremymchacon/multieditR_Package/readme.md

 # Run the report, which may take a few minutes
 create_multiEditR_report(fits, params, "my_html_report.html")
 ```

-Known issues:

-- sometimes motifs get trimmed due to quality, resulting in chromatograms which seem shorter than expected

-- sometimes the relative position of the edited bases are off by a fixed amount.
-I think this occurs when indels are removed but not accounted for.

 Please add any other feature requests or issues you find to the issues page.
 Thank you!